jetsharklambo/saltfree-frontend/CONSENSUS.md

 ---

-**🧠 Remember:** *The goal isn't perfect fairness (impossible), it's minimizing the drama while maximizing the fun.*
+**🧠 Remember:** *The goal isn't perfect fairness (impossible), it's keeping it salt-free while maximizing the fun.*

-**⚖️ Pro Tip:** *When in doubt, appoint a judge.
-Democracy is overrated when money's involved.*
+**⚖️ Pro Tip:** *When in doubt, use judges.
+Democracy can get salty when money's involved.*

 ---

-*Now go forth and settle your disputes like the civilized degenerates you pretend to be.*
+*Now go forth and settle your games like the civilized degenerates you are - salt-free and profitable.*